-Cancer screening rates are lower for many in the LGBTQ2S community, which can lead to cancer being caught at a later stage, when there are less treatment options available.
+Cancer screening rates are lower for many in the 2SLGBTQ+ community, which can lead to cancer being caught at a later stage, when there are less treatment options available.

-Dr. Ed Kucharski, family physician and Cancer Care Ontario Regional Primary Care Lead, Toronto Regional Cancer Program (South), says there are many barriers that may prevent LGBTQ2S people from accessing cancer screening programs as well as healthcare in general.
+Dr. Ed Kucharski, Chief Medical Officer for Casey House and Assistant Professor at the Temerty Faculty of Medicine, University of Toronto, says there are many barriers that may prevent 2SLGBTQ+ people from accessing cancer screening programs as well as healthcare in general.

 Fear or experience of homophobia or transphobia, having a health-card gender marker that is different from how one looks, or bad past experiences all create barriers, he says.
 In addition, being focused on other healthcare concerns might prevent cancer screening conversations from happening.

-Dr. Kucharski has 5 Tips for Healthcare Providers when it comes to discussing cancer screening with LGBTQ2S patients:
+Dr. Kucharski has 5 Tips for Healthcare Providers when it comes to discussing cancer screening with 2SLGBTQ+ patients:

 Start the conversation: